Rangers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Adolis Garcia will take the field against Lane Thomas and the Washington Nationals at Nationals Park on Saturday, with the first pitch at 4:05 PM ET.
+Corey Seager and the Texas Rangers will try to defeat Lane Thomas and the Washington Nationals at Nationals Park on Sunday at 12:05 PM ET.

-The Nationals are listed as +150 moneyline underdogs for this matchup against the favored Rangers (-185).
-A 10-run total has been set in the contest.
+The favored Rangers have -210 moneyline odds against the underdog Nationals, who are listed at +170.
+The total is 10 runs for this contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.